SpongePowered/SpongeDocs/source/server/getting-started/implementations/spongeforge.rst

 #.
 You may now launch the server via command or launch script ``java -jar forge-version-XYZ.jar``.
 #.
 If operating from home, set up :doc:`../port-forward` to ensure others can connect.

-Next, learn :doc:`how you can configure Sponge <../configuration/index>` and how to :doc:`how to manage your server
+Next, learn how you can create and use a :doc:`launch-script <../launch-script>`, :doc:`how you can configure Sponge <../configuration/index>` and how to :doc:`how to manage your server
 </server/management/index>` (including installing plugins).

 Links